rprops/MetaG_analysis_workflow/README.md

 seqtk sample -s 777 *.fastq 5000000 > *.fastq
 ```
 ### Step 2: Start co-assembly
-At this point you have multiple softwares to choose from (IDBA_UD/Megahit/...).
-We choose here for IDBA_UD.
+At this point you have multiple softwares to choose from (IDBA-UD/Megahit/...).
+We choose here for IDBA-UD.

 #### IDBA-UD assembly
 Merge all interleaved files to one file with the following shell script: